input-output-hk/cardano-sl/networking/notes/shelley/Discovery.md

 capacity required to pass an extra command line argument to cardano-node indicating the public address.

+Comment: Duncan

+> You don't need to say this.
+Can simply state the assumption (the assumption you think is silly).

 Nodes will not choose their own identifiers.
 Allowing this would open the door to easy eclipse attacks.
 Instead, peers derive the identifiers of their peers as a hash of their observed addresses.
 Relevant paper detailing some attacks: https://syssec.kaist.ac.kr/~yongdaek/doc/kad_attack_securecomm.pdf

+Comment: Duncan

+> Given the suggested options in the paper, we should explain why we go for hash(IP) rather than hash (PK).

+> This is a mix of design and development plan, we should ideally separate these aspects.

 ## Details